tony-o/tony-o.github.io/articles/20230329-fez-goes-full-dist.md

 >>= Resources ok
 ```

-The key in that .zef file is `ignore-<META6 key>` so all of the following work: `ignore-depends`, `ignore-resources`, `ignore-provides`, and `ignore-build-depends`.
+The key in that .fez file is `ignore-<META6 key>` so all of the following work: `ignore-depends`, `ignore-resources`, `ignore-provides`, and `ignore-build-depends`.
 The odd one out is `ignore-provides` as that is the only hash, this one works on the key of that hash.

 Why not fix `checkbuild`?